refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

   -------------------- -------------------------------------------------------------------------------------------------------

-If you remember from the [Getting Started](/guide/getting-started/) guide, we told Rick that we’ll give him an area to post up events he’ll be at.
+If you remember from the [Getting Started](/guide/getting-started/) guide, we told Rick that we'll give him an area to post up events he'll be at.
 Although we could technically create a new page in Refinery to add the event content there, areas that have special functionality are much better suited as an extension.